 Have we given this Ummah a thought?

 Our ancestors from the Beloved Nation of the Beloved Messenger of Allah, may he be showered eternally with praise and blessings from the High, Allah, are a chasm apart from us.
 They, whose lives differ so greatly to ours, lived Islam daily, and nightly, and in every moment of their lives.
-They lived lives knowingly and aware that the Messenger of Allah sallallahu alayhi wassalam is a great figure in their lives, a guide, a shing light, alive, his presence they feel and are aware of.
+They lived lives knowingly and aware that the Messenger of Allah sallallahu alayhi wassalam is a great figure in their lives, a guide, a shining light, alive, his presence they feel and are aware of.

 We might wonder for a moment what that really means.
 Are we not also Muslims who live with Islam daily?
 What is so radically different from our ancestors to us?
 Search a little deeper in your heart my friend and I’m sure you’ll find the answer all on your own.
-And in case you you are still unaware of what it may be, here is an idea of what that might be.
+And in case you are still unaware of what it may be, here is an idea of what that might be.

 2019.
 Umrah.
 Sacred Links.
 We arrive in the holy city of Madinah.
 Tentative.
 Excited to be in the old city of Madinah, the mud brick houses, the palm trees and the glittering sun.
 The sound of “Tala al Badru alayna” fills your spiritual ear.
 Here lives the Beloved Messenger of Allah, may the praise of my Creator connect with him and connect us to him.
 Allahu Akbar.
 His companions out and about.
 His family, his wives and those he loved under the wing of his limitless care, peace and blessings upon him and his family.
 Visions of Madinah abound.
 We can almost see the Beloved, we are living the Seerah in our hearts, our souls have become elevated, our chest walls feel the beat of a heart that can no longer wait to be reunited.